Thanasak-Songsri/ImageCaptioning/README.md

 # ImageCaptioning

-I want to pass a image to model and describe the image
+I take model from hugging face website for using finetune and technical freezing model with decoder layer of model